-At Girl Guides NSW, ACT & NT the safety of our Members is paramount.
-For the Guides, this means that we always do everything we can to ensure that the children in our care are kept safe.
+At Girl Guides NSW, ACT & NT the safety of our Youth Members is paramount.
+For the Guides, this means that we always do everything we can to support a Child Safe Child Friendly environment.

 This Framework signals Girl Guiding in Australia’s ongoing commitment to an environment where girls are safe, protected and respected, and where they can be supported to discover their potential as leaders of their world.